rabyj/EpiClass/README.md

                    setting.
 Default mode is training mode.
   --model MODEL    Directory from which to load the desired model.
 Default is logdir.
 ~~~

+## Metadata handling and modifications

+The `Metadata` class has an api to support modification of metadata as needed, like the `select_category_subsets` and `remove_category_subsets` methods.
+One can use them if they want to adjust label values on the fly, or perform additional filtering.

+As soon as a label category exists in a dataset, any value is considered the label.
+Be it "", "--" or "NA".

+If datasets containing differents keys is expected or possible, be sure to run `remove_missing_labels` on the relevant categories.